MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMe.md

           - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
 For existing applications, the enforcement date would be backdated.
 To apply to all applications, this date would be null.
           - `[RestrictionType <String>]`: appCredentialRestrictionType
     - `[AppOwnerOrganizationId <String>]`: Contains the tenant id where the application is registered.
 This is applicable only to service principals backed by applications.Supports $filter (eq, ne, NOT, ge, le).
-    - `[AppRoleAssignedTo <IMicrosoftGraphAppRoleAssignment[]>]`: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
+    - `[AppRoleAssignedTo <IMicrosoftGraphAppRoleAssignment1[]>]`: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[AppRoleId <String>]`: The identifier (id) for the app role which is assigned to the principal.
 This app role must be exposed in the appRoles property on the resource application's service principal (resourceId).
 If the resource application has not declared any app roles, a default app role ID of 00000000-0000-0000-0000-000000000000 can be specified to signal that the principal is assigned to the resource app without any specific app roles.
 Required on create.
       - `[CreationTimestamp <DateTime?>]`: The time when the app role assignment was created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.